Tempest Coding Guide¶

 When running a test that requires a certain "feature" in the target cloud, if that feature is missing we should fail, because either the test configuration is invalid, or the cloud is broken and the expected "feature" is not there even if the cloud was configured with it.

 Error handling is an important aspect of API design and usage.
 Negative tests are a way to ensure that an application can gracefully handle invalid or unexpected input.
 However, as a black box integration test suite, Tempest is not suitable for handling all negative test cases, as the wide variety and complexity of negative tests can lead to long test runs and knowledge of internal implementation details.
 The bulk of negative testing should be handled with project function tests.
-The exception to this rule is API tests used for interoperability testing.
+All negative tests should be based on API-WG guideline .
+Such negative tests can block any changes from accurate failure code to invalid one.

 If a test is broken because of a bug it is appropriate to skip the test until bug has been fixed.
 You should use the skip_because decorator so that Tempest's skip tracking tool can watch the bug status.